checkers-white

 If you’re going to invest money in supplemental nutrition for one area of your herd, we recommend focusing on replacements – they are the future of your herd.
 Following weaning, separate replacements from those going to market and implement a replacement feeding program designed to develop them into ideal breeding stock.

 You want to provide enough energy and protein to keep them growing without getting over-conditioned.
 Feed a high-fiber, 16% protein diet to support kid growth, maintain efficient feed conversion and body condition and avoid developing fat in the udders.
-Purina® Goat Grower 16 is a good option with highly palatable pellets and balanced proteins, vitamins, minerals and other nutrients.
+Purina® Goat Grower 16 Plus Up DQ.0015 is a good option with highly palatable pellets and balanced proteins, vitamins, minerals and other nutrients.

 And, offer free-choice Purina® Goat Mineral, designed to support skeletal growth in replacement doelings.